shywn-mrk/blog-api/README.md

 ### Login
 `POST /api/accounts/login`<br/>
-Send email and username fields to this routes for authentication and getting your token back.
+Send username and password fields to this routes for authentication and getting your token back.

 ---

 ### SignUp
 `POST /api/accounts/signup`<br/>
-Send email and username fields to this routes to singup and getting a token.
+Send email and username and password fields to this routes to singup and getting a token.